Satellite television: 1987 to present

 By 1987, nine channels were scrambled, but 99 others were available free-to-air.
 While HBO initially charged a monthly fee of $19.95, soon it became possible to unscramble all channels for $200 a year.
-Dish sales went down from 600,000 in 1985 to 350,000 in 1986, but pay television services were seeing dishes as something positive since some people would never have cable service, and the industry was starting to recover as a result.
+Dish sales decreased from 600,000 in 1985 to 350,000 in 1986, but pay television services saw dishes as positive since some people would never have cable service, and the industry was starting to recover as a result.
 Scrambling also led to the development of pay-per-view events.
-On November 1, 1988, NBC began scrambling its C-band signal but left its K_{u} band signal unencrypted in order for affiliates to not lose viewers who could not see their advertising.
+On November 1, 1988, NBC began scrambling its C-band signal but left its K_{u} band signal unencrypted so affiliates would not lose viewers who could not see their advertising.
 Most of the two million satellite dish users in the United States still used C-band.
 ABC and CBS were considering scrambling, though CBS was reluctant due to the number of people unable to receive local network affiliates.
 The piracy on satellite television networks in the US led to the introduction of the Cable Television Consumer Protection and Competition Act of 1992.
 This legislation enabled anyone caught engaging in signal theft to be fined up to $50,000 and to be sentenced to a maximum of two years in prison.
 A repeat offender can be fined up to $100,000 and be imprisoned for up to five years.

 Satellite television had also developed in Europe but it initially used low power communication satellites and it required dish sizes of over 1.7 metres.
 On 11 December 1988, however, Luxembourg launched Astra 1A, the first satellite to provide medium power satellite coverage to Western Europe.
 This was one of the first medium-powered satellites, transmitting signals in K_{u} band and allowing reception with small dishes (90 cm).
 The launch of Astra beat the winner of the UK's state Direct Broadcast Satellite licence holder, British Satellite Broadcasting, to the market.